 The Patient Escort Service will accompany and transport you to and from any tests or procedures to be performed outside of the unit.

 The Information Desk is located in the main lobby near the main entrance to the hospital.

 During your stay you may be visited by other healthcare professionals, including technicians, technologists and therapists.
-In addition, the McAllen Heart Hospital family includes many behind-the-scenes workers, such as accountants, engineers, secretaries, food service workers and others who contribute greatly toward your well-being while you are here.
+In addition, the South Texas Health System Heart family includes many behind-the-scenes workers, such as accountants, engineers, secretaries, food service workers and others who contribute greatly toward your well-being while you are here.